1979 NHL expansion: Legacy

 Notwithstanding the NHL's non-recognition of WHA records, all four surviving WHA teams subsequently retired at least one jersey number in recognition of on-ice endeavors achieved exclusively or primarily within the WHA.
 The three teams that re-located in the 1990s took different approaches with respect to the retired numbers – both Colorado and Carolina disclaimed their teams' pre-relocation histories in both the WHA and NHL and re-entered all previously retired numbers into circulation, regardless of leagues played (although notably, the Hurricanes have never issued the No. 9 that was worn by Gordie Howe and retired by the Whalers).
 The Coyotes previously decided to hang all of the previously retired Jets' numbers in the rafters including, notably, the No. 9 of Bobby Hull, notwithstanding the fact Hull only played 18 games for the Jets in their first NHL season (which was also the last season of his career).
 In doing so, the Coyotes implicitly recognized the Winnipeg Jets' entire history from 1972 to 1996 as their own.
 The Coyotes later temporarily un-retired No. 9 so Hull's son Brett could wear it for the final five games of his NHL career.
 By the time the NHL returned to Winnipeg, the league had taken over the Coyotes following bankruptcy from that general period of time and had even entertained an offer from the eventual Thrashers' purchasers to return the Coyotes to Manitoba.
 The league therefore had to decide whether to allow the former Thrashers to reclaim both of the Winnipeg Jets' name and prior team history.
-In the end, the NHL decided to allow Winnipeg to reclaim its former name, but not its pre-1996 history.
-The pre-1996 Jets history, therefore, remained with the Arizona franchise while the Winnipeg franchise retained the Thrashers' history; aside from Gretzky's No. 99 that was retired league-wide in 2000, the Thrashers did not officially retire any numbers while in Atlanta, though they did remove No. 37 from circulation following the death of Dan Snyder.
+From 2011 to 2026, the NHL allowed Winnipeg to reclaim its former name, but not its pre-1996 history.
+The pre-1996 Jets history remained with the Arizona franchise while the Winnipeg franchise retained the Thrashers' history; aside from Gretzky's No. 99 that was retired league-wide in 2000, the Thrashers did not officially retire any numbers while in Atlanta, though they did remove No. 37 from circulation following the death of Dan Snyder.
 (The number, with Snyder's family's blessing, returned to circulation in 2016 for the Jets with Connor Hellebuyck currently wearing the number.)
 The "new" Jets immediately and controversially recognized the league's decision by issuing No. 9 to Evander Kane, who had worn the same number while with the Thrashers.
 In 2014, after the Coyotes changed their geographical identifier from Phoenix to Arizona, they returned all of the numbers retired from the original Jets era to circulation, reclassifying them as "honored numbers" onto the Arizona Coyotes' Ring of Honor, with Shane Doan being the only player to have his number retired by the franchise outside of No. 99 in the team's former head coach and team owner Wayne Gretzky.
-As for the modern-day Jets, they likewise honored players from the original Jets via the Winnipeg Jets Hall of Fame, despite the latter's history technically belonging to the Coyotes franchise.
+As for the modern-day Jets, they likewise honored players from the original Jets via the Winnipeg Jets Hall of Fame, before eventually reclaiming its pre-1996 statistics from the Coyotes in 2026.
+However, they have yet to decide if they would rededicate the uniform numbers that were retired by the original Jets.